jomic/cov-sim/README.md

 - `-p` Plot the results in the terminal - along with the SAIVR values.
 - `-s` Use a non-deterministic seed for the simulation.

-For example, to run the program with settings from `grafMatrix.json`, output in `resultsMatrix.json`, a random seed, and a plot in the terminal, you can run:
+For example, to run the program with settings from `grafMatrix.json`, a random seed, and output in `resultsMatrix.json`, you can run:

-`bin/cov-sim -iops < grafMatrix.json > resultsMatrix.json`
+`bin/cov-sim -ios < grafMatrix.json > resultsMatrix.json`

+Or, to use `grafMatrix.json`, a **non**-random seed, and make a plot in the terminal, run:

+`bin/cov-sim -ip < grafMatrix.json`

 The settings file is structured as follows.
 Note that any value can be omitted, in which case it will be set to a default value.

 ```
 {
-    "select_all": /* Whether all neighbours get infection attempts each step or just some */,
+    "select_all": /* Whether ALL neighbours can get infected each step */,
     "N":          /* The number of initial infected */,
     "T":          /* The number of simulation time steps */,
     "T_v":        /* The time step at which vaccination starts */,
     "n_v":        /* The number of vaccinations available at each time step */,
     "vaccination_strategy": {},    /* See more below */
     "groups": [],                  /* See more below */
     "graph": {} or [],             /* See more below */
     "region_connections": [] or "" /* See more below */
 }
 ```